idofogel/shopify_boa_ideas/docs/Readme.md

 1. clone project
 2. go to shopify_boa_ideas folder with powershell command line
 3. write composer install to install dependencies
-4. add .env file. example found in env.txt file in project directory
+4. add .env file. example found file in project directory
 5. write php artisan key:generate to generate Laravel application key
 6. I created a postgresql instance with database called 'shopify_laravel'. the username and password were:'postgres' the database parameters, as notified in the .env file are:
 DB_CONNECTION=pgsql